contractlevel/yield/README.md

 **Problem statement**: "I want my stablecoins to earn the highest possible yield without having to monitor opportunities, then manually withdraw, bridge and deposit."

 **Solution**: YieldCoin abstracts ALL of that away.
-Deposit your stablecoin into the CLY system from your chain of choice to earn the highest yield from the safest, most reliable services across the web3 ecosystem.
+Deposit your stablecoin into the Contract Level Yield system, from your chain of choice, to earn the highest yield from the safest, most reliable services across the web3 ecosystem.

 Stablecoin depositors receive a share token in return for their deposits, representing their share of the total value (deposits + yield) in the system.
 Depositing a stablecoin can also be considered "buying" YieldCoin.
 YieldCoin is the share received for depositing into the system, with the basic idea being that a holder will be able to "sell" (their YieldCoin) for a higher USD value than they bought it.
 This is because the stablecoin deposits will not go down in value, and reliable yield will be generated.
 Hence the name YieldCoin.

-key invariant: a user must be able to withdraw the usdc amount they deposited - fees. this is definitely broken by the precision loss bug we already know // @review

 The protocol and chain with the highest APY, where the system funds are allocated is known as the `Strategy`.

 ## YieldCoin

 YieldCoin follows the [ERC677](https://github.com/ethereum/EIPs/issues/677) and [CCT](https://docs.chain.link/ccip/concepts/cross-chain-token) standards for maximum efficiency and interoperability.
 The YieldCoin CCIP pools are permissionless, allowing holders to move freely across chains. `ERC677.transferAndCall()` enables holders to withdraw USDC in a single tx, without having to approve the CLY infrastructure to transfer their YIELD first.
 See [./src/token/Share.sol](https://github.com/contractlevel/yield/blob/main/src/token/Share.sol).

-The more fees CLY generates, ie the more YieldCoin is bought, the more frequent the checks for the highest APY can become, as Chainlink fees are covered. // @review

 ## Strategy